-If you sometimes avoid showing your legs because you have spider veins — those small clusters of red, blue or purple veins that appear on the thighs, calves and ankles — you are not alone.
+Patients at our Glen Carbon, Ill, med spa say they often avoid showing their legs to hide spider veins — those small clusters of red, blue or purple veins that appear on the thighs, calves and ankles.
+They are not alone.
 It’s estimated that at least half of all women are bothered by this common cosmetic problem.

 Who can get spider veins?

 The cause of them is not completely clear there are some risk factors for developing them:

 - Heredity (if your mother or sister has them, you likely will too.)

 - Hormonal shifts (puberty, birth control pills, pregnancy, hormone replacement therapy.)

 - Weight gain

 - Occupations or activities that require prolonged sitting or standing

 - Injuries (even if it occurs early in life.)